 Checking your baby’s temperature and their bedroom temperature is also good preparation for a settled night.
 Teething may cause a mild temperature of less than 38*C, and an uncomfortable room temperature can both affect your babies sleep.
 The ideal room temperature should fall between 16-20*C Read more here.

 It’s important to remember that if your baby does have a fever, it may not be due to teething, so seek support from your GP or HV if you are concerned.

 These are all ideas to try, but your baby may be restless despite all your efforts.
-If they wake, see if they can self-settle first to encourage them in this skill.
+If they wake and if your baby has the ability, see if they can self-settle first to encourage them in this skill.
 A gentle back rub, maybe a soft lullaby or comforting words from you in their darkened room may help.

 If your little one normally sleeps through, it would be a good idea not to reintroduce a night feed as a possible remedy.
 It may seem like a solution but you may be resolving one problem but causing another.
 It may help to know that sucking during feeds can actually make your babies gums feel worse, as it creates suction on their already tender gums, so may not help you resolve any discomfort either.

 What we all need when we are feeling tender is love and snuggles.
 Crying is your baby’s only way to let us know they need your help, so can’t be ignored.
 If you need to cuddle your baby, then its Ok to make a few allowances.
 That extra loving cuddle may help you too until the phase passes, which it will do soon.